JacobMrox/TwitterQA/README.md

  * nltk (natural language toolkit for tokenized the sentences)
  * tqdm (for the nice progression bars)

+### Installing Dependencies
+ These are easy to install using pip in terminal/CMD (example: pip install nltk) Or simply use "pip pip install -r requirements.txt" in terminal/CMD (Which will install all requirments - minus CUDA) Or simply use the provided 1) Install requirments.bat file (on Windows) to do the above

 ## Further instructions

-You're advised to experiment with the possible paramters to make it a better model.
+You're advised to experiment with the possible parameters to make it a better model.

 Have a look at the [original repo](https://github.com/Conchylicultor/DeepQA) for more information.